ArtusU/ecfblog/README.md

 # [ECF Blog](https://ecfblog.herokuapp.com/)

 Python Django ECF Blog, designed for a local charity as a database/journal/activity report allowing for describing recent projects and activities.
 Search by categories/projects and users available.
 In the final version, only the employee will be able to create posts.
 Registration and Login functions will be limited to employees only.

+Deployment: Heroku, Postgresql

+Static Files: AWS

+Front-end: Bootstrapious

 ![image](https://drive.google.com/uc?export=view&id=18m6TqKGyBKFwwsPoDGF109vsyf4HQM4C)